XorTroll/Goldleaf/README.md

 - Translators: [unbranched](https://github.com/unbranched) and [exelix](https://github.com/exelix11) for Italian, [tiliarou](https://github.com/tiliarou), [FuryBaguette](https://github.com/FuryBaguette) and GOffrier#9688 for French, and [LoOkYe](https://github.com/lookye) and C4Phoenix for German.

-- All the testers, for reporting bugs and helping a lot with the project's development.
+- All the testers, for reporting bugs and helping a lot with the project's development <3

-### Discord and beta testing

-If you would like to be more informed about my projects' status and support, you should check [my Discord server](https://discord.gg/3KpFyaH).
-It's a simple server for Nintendo hacking and homebrew, mainly focused on my projects.
-If you would like to be a beta-tester, then this is what you're looking for.